Houston Astros: 1975–1979: Cautious corporate ownership

 The year started on a sad note.
 Pitcher Don Wilson was found dead in the passenger seat of his car on January 5, 1975; the cause of death was asphyxiation by carbon monoxide.
-Wilson was 29 years old.
-Wilson's number 40 was retired on April 13, 1975.
+Wilson was 29 years old; his number 40 was retired on April 13.

 The 1975 season saw the introduction of the Astros' new uniforms.
 Many teams were going away from the traditional uniform and the Astros were no exception.
 From the chest down, the uniform was a solid block of yellow, orange, and red stripes.
 There was also a large dark blue star over the midsection.
 The same multi-colored stripes ran down the pant legs.
 Players' numbers not only appeared on the back of the jersey, but also on the pant leg.
 The bright stripes were meant to appear as a fiery trail like a rocket sweeping across the heavens.
 The uniforms were panned by critics, but the public liked them and versions started appearing at the high school and little league level.
 The uniform was so different from what other teams wore that the Astros wore it both at home and on the road until 1980.